usf-cs272-spring2023/homework-PrimeFinder-template/README.md

 ![Points](../../blob/badges/points.svg)

-For this homework, you will modify the work queue implementation such that it tracks and waits for pending work, eliminating the need for a "task manager" class) Then, your code should use it to find prime values.
+For this homework, you will modify the work queue implementation such that it tracks and waits for pending work, eliminating the need for a "task manager" class.
+Then, your code should use it to find prime values.

 ## Hints ##